hanai3Bi/Switch-OC-Suite/README.md

 - **Fan Control Optimization** at high load
   - Higher tolerable temperature and smoother fan curve.
 Set `holdable_tskin` to 56˚C. Previously it's set to 48˚C, so by default the fan would go crazy (80~100%) easily with a slight degree of OC.
 - **Modded sys-clk and ReverseNX**(-Tools and -RT), **no need to change clocks manually** after toggling modes in ReverseNX
-  - Add `/config/sys-clk/downclock_dock.flag` to use handheld(lower GPU) clocks in Docked mode when Handheld mode is set in ReverseNX.
+  - Add `/config/sys-clk/downclock_dock.flag` to use handheld clocks in Docked mode when Handheld mode is set in ReverseNX.
-  - To **disable this feature**, simply use original version of ReverseNX rather than the one in the repo.
+  - To **disable this feature**, use original version of ReverseNX and delete `/config/sys-clk/ReverseNX_sync.flag`.
 - Disable background services, less heat and power consumption in standby mode
   - **Remove** the "Disable Background service" part in `/atmosphere/config/system_settings.ini` if you **use Nintendo Online services**.
 - Profile-aware clock override for all games